markdom/specification/1.0/markdom.md

 ##### `BlockType` {#api-common-blocktype}

-The `BlockType` enum represents the node type of a [*Markdom block*] and has the following constants:
+The `BlockType` enum indicates the node type of a [*Markdom block*] and has the following constants:

 * `CODE`,
 * `COMMENT`